 That being said, I don’t want you to think you are alone in this.
 Canada has some of the best newcomer services in the world, many of which are free to access.
 As your legal representative on your immigration application, we will be happy to help you take full advantage of these services when you are ready to make the move to Canada.

 We are a full-service Canadian Immigration law firm.
-We are not a job placement agency, although we do offer a free Canadian job search toolbar to help you connect with employers in Canada.
+We are not a job placement agency, although we do offer personalized employment advising to help you connect with employers in Canada.
 We are also not in a position to select suitable accommodation for our clients because we believe this is a personal decision best made by the applicant’s own preferences and desired location.
 We specialize in obtaining the right to live and work in Canada for you and your family.

 In a major city, things can be a bit easier but the general process of securing housing in Canada is the same in a big city as it is in more rural and suburban areas.